Shelter - New Home Construction

 THE IMMEDIATE FUTURE

-Promise for the North is a charity that can permanently solve the housing issues!
+Promise for the North is a charity that can work with each community to permanently solve the housing issues!
 We will:

-• Obtain government grants to support construction, and seek donations and sponsorships to greatly increase our construction capabilities.
+• Obtain government grants to support construction and seek donations and sponsorships to greatly increase each community's construction capabilities.

 • Provide both temporary and permanent buildings to eliminate overcrowding.